mdn/advanced-js-fundamentals-ck/tutorials/03-object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 When we are writing object-oriented JavaScript, we have a fourth way of invoking a function: the `new` keyword.
 The `new` keyword invokes the function _as a constructor_, which causes it to behave in a fundamentally different way.
 Additionally, the three previous rules for determining the value of `this` no longer apply.

-When we use the `new` keyword to call our function as a constructor, a few things happen under the scenes:
+When we use the `new` keyword to call our function as a constructor, a few things happen behind the scenes:

 1. `this` is set to a new empty object
 2. The prototype property of the constructor function (`Dog.prototype` in the example above) is set as the prototype of the new object, which was set to `this` in the first step